An interpolating particle method for the Vlasov-Poisson equation: Interpolating Particle Methods

-This yields a speed-up for the Poisson solver step, however, our benchmarks showed that the interpolation process to obtain $f_{h,\sigma}$ takes several times more computation time than solving for the electric field $E_{h,\sigma}$, even when going to very high resolution in the numerical Poisson solver.
+Both integrals can be evaluated analytically.
+This would result in a speed-up and for a given approximation $f_{h,\sigma}$ give the exact solution of the electric field.
+However, our benchmarks showed that the interpolation process to obtain $f_{h,\sigma}$ takes several times more computation time than solving for the electric field $E_{h,\sigma}$, even when going to very high resolution in the numerical Poisson solver.
 We therefore decided against implementing equation \eqref{eqn:numerical-E-alternative}.